 STEM Teacher Education Bursaries

-The Scottish Government has announced a bursary scheme for people looking to change careers and become secondary school teachers, to develop Scotland’s STEM capacity through school subjects such as chemistry, computing science, maths, physics and technical education.
+The Scottish Government has announced a bursary scheme for people looking to change careers and become secondary school teachers, to develop Scotland’s STEM capacity through school subjects such as chemistry, computing science, maths, physics, technical education and home economics.

 The level of bursary is £20,000 and it is tenable for one year.